-Donald Trump's nuclear fixation - from the 1980s to now - BBC News
+Trump's longstanding nuclear fixation

 "It would take an hour-and-a-half to learn everything there is to learn about missiles," Mr Trump said.
 "I think I know most of it anyway."

-Around the time of this interview a computer game called Balance of Power, which simulated the Cold War struggle between the US and Soviet Unions, became a surprise hit.
+Around the time of this interview a computer game called Balance of Power, which simulated the Cold War struggle between the US and Soviet Union, became a surprise hit.

 Players could sabotage, scheme and sabre-rattle up to the brink of nuclear war.
 The trick was you were never quite sure how close you could get before the missiles started flying.
 Escalation could lead to inadvertent annihilation.